 Prenatal & Maternity

-Our pregnant moms tell us that they really appreciate the way our obstetrics providers take the time to get to know them and understand their values.
+Our pregnant moms tell us that they really appreciate the way our maternity providers take the time to get to know them and understand their values.
 Our birthing experiences are family-oriented, so support partners are welcome at prenatal visits and the whole family is invited to hear the baby’s heartbeat.

 When it is time to deliver, you’ll be at one of the best medical facilities in the area, the new state-of-the-art Good Samaritan Birthing Center.